Submissions for the A. Poulin, Jr. Poetry Prize are currently closed. The winner will be announced in spring 2020.

 *Please note that, without the submission fee, we would not be able to accept contest submissions, or to offer a $1,000 prize to each winner.
 As BOA is a non-profit press with limited staff capacity, contest submission fees allow us to maintain sufficient editorial resources for careful review of each and every manuscript.
 We understand that submission fees can be difficult to accommodate, but rest assured that because of them, your submission will be carefully read, reviewed, and considered for this prestigious prize.
 Thank you for your understanding.

 Guidelines for electronic submissions are available at Submittable.com.
+All entries must be submitted by 11:59 PM Eastern Time on May 31.

 All physical manuscripts must be mailed (or postmarked) to the below BOA Editions address by November 30, 2019.
 Please be sure to include the entry form and the $25 entry fee with your submission.
 Send one copy of each manuscript.
 Make check or money orders payable to BOA Editions.
 Do not pay by cash or credit card.